Saturday, January 22, 2011

 Thoughts about Reading and Using High Quality Books

 Having limited exposure to literature growing up concerns come to the mind more quickly than the benefits of having high quality literature in the classroom.
 First, what criteria is needed in order for a book, or piece of literature, to be considered “high quality?”
 Most books are thought to be considered “high quality” depending on the individual experience one has with, or from, a book.
 A “high quality book” is one that would provide a higher quality, more eventful, more worth remembering life experience to its page turner.
+Secondly, just as news journalists from around the world wait for the “appropriate” moment to unleash their true thoughts on some of the worlds most controversial topics, age “appropriate” books wait in libraries to be found; to be found by a child that has yet been exposed to some of those topics deemed “appropriate.”
+What makes the topics “appropriate” and who decides at what age it is a child is to be exposed to these more controversial issues.

 Lastly for concerns would be that in the form of advocacy for a higher quality of literature in the classroom.
 An individual should not have to wait 29 years into his/her life before understanding that there is a higher quality of literature out there.
 Learning about the different reasons books are given awards provides a much clearer path to higher quality books than does the sometimes wasted felt effort in reading and then deciding.
 A way to make the concept of “high quality reading” universal to parents is a must for advocacy of reading high quality literature.